Track and field stands to come home from Philadelphia with season bests and top finishes

 Nittany Lion anchored Penn State's winning DMR, finished third in the mile

-Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history during, finishing his tenure in the Blue and White with three All-America finishes - including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.
+Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history, finishing his tenure in the Blue and White with three All-American finishes - including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.

-Over his career, Foster posted personal-best efforts of 1:46.78 in the 800 - the fourth-best performance in school history - and 2:19.60 for the 1000-meters, which stands as the third-fastest effort in the collegiate record books.
-In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Penn State squad to a finishing time of 3:17.10 - which remains a Penn State record.
+Over his career, Foster posted personal-best efforts of 1:46.78 in the 800 - the fourth-best performance in school history - and 2:19.60 for the 1000-meters, which stands as the fourth-fastest effort in the collegiate record books.
+In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Penn State Sprint Medley Relay squad to a finishing time of 3:17.10 - which remains a Penn State record.

 Foster, who also owns a PR of 3:39.25 in the 1500, was a member of the Nittany Lions' 7:12.90 effort in the 4x800-meter relay in 2011.
 The performance stands second in the Penn State record books, and is the seventh fastest ever run by a collegiate squad.